elXaptation/ventservo/README.md

 # ventservo
-Ventservo is Emergency Ventilator motor contol package.
+Ventservo is an Emergency Ventilator motor contol package.
 It's created as a Robot Operating System (ROS) package.
 Its capable of controlling a reversible hybrid-stepper/servo motor mechanisim.
 I use this package to control an Ambu-bag based emergency ventilator.
 In theory, different types of ventilator mechanisims can be contolled if they use a reversible motor mechanisim.

 ## Description
 Ventservos intention is to provide ventilator motor control as a service.
 Whereby more sophisticated robotics softwares can handle more elaborate/sophisticated aspects of running a ventilator.
 This is a base functionality to enable better ventilator applications.
 The ventservo project is writen in python and is composed of two parts.